HomeDing/homeding.github.io/microstyle.md

 Defining the CSS on a global level in a shared css file allows implementing small CSS rulesets.

 > Remark
 Using the BEM naming convention is very popular to style implementations but here another approach and notation was used to reduce text size.
 A concept to a similar approach can be found at <https://www.sitepoint.com/title-css-simple-approach-css-class-naming/>.
-While this implementation is more complete the micro css implementation for the HomeDing devices ony supports some of the constructs.
+While this implementation is more complete the micro css implementation for the HomeDing devices only supports some of the constructs.

 ## Cards